rainlanguage/arb-bot/README.md

 The cost of the transaction is calculated in the profit token currency.

 This app requires NodeJS to run.
+This app can also be run in Github Actions with a cron job, please read below for more details.

 ## Tutorial
 ### CLI